-Italian 201A is equivalent to the first half of Italian 201.
+This course is the third semester of Italian.
 This intermediate level course is a study of the Italian language and Italian-speaking cultures, focusing on intermediate level structures and readings of culturally relevant authentic materials.
-Emphasis is on developing oral, listening, reading and writing skills in order to acquire proficiency in Italian.
+Emplasis is on developing oral, listening, reading and writing skills in order to acquire proficiency in Italian.
+This intermediate level course is for students with at least two previous semesters of Italian.
 Class is largely conducted in Italian.